Iyad87/SpringMVCWeather/README.md

 * I'm a MAVEN novice (I used ANT 4+ years ago) so I may have some things incorrect there.
 * The HTML/JS is simple Angular using bootstrap layouts.
 * To perform city/state to latitude/longitude lookup I integrated with the Google Map REST API
-* To perform all forecast lookups I integrated with the Forecast.io weather REST API
+* To perform all forecast lookups I integrated with the darkSky (https://darksky.net/dev/) weather REST API

 ## Getting Started